ravidorr/ForkSure/docs/google-play/GOOGLE_PLAY_COMPLIANCE_FIX.md

 # Google Play AI-Generated Content Policy Compliance Fix

 ## Issue Description
-ForkSure app was rejected by Google Play due to violation of the AI-Generated Content policy:
+Google Play rejected the ForkSure app due to a violation of the AI-Generated Content policy:
-> Apps that generate content using AI must contain in-app user reporting or flagging features that allow users to report or flag offensive content to developers without needing to exit the app.
+> Apps that generate AI content must contain in-app user reporting or flagging features that allow users to report or flag offensive content to developers without needing to exit the app.

 ## Solution Implemented